-The standard fuse box is located under the left side cover.
+The standard fuse box is located under the seat.
 This fuse box houses all standard service fuses and the automatic circuit breakers.
 Fuse application and size are provided on a label on the fuse box cover.

 Use the fuse puller provided in the tool kit to remove a fuse.